jallen2034/passwordKeeperSpringBoot/README.md

 - Added a limit on how many times a user can attempt ot login with an incorrect password.
 Lock out their account on too many attempts for 20 minutes.
 Preventing brute force attacks.
 - Email verification of user accounts upon creation.
 - Users can reset their master password via their email if they forget it.
-- 20 minute timeout on the password request email when sent before it is invalid.
+- There is a 20 minute timeout on the password reset email when sent before it is rendered invalid.
 - Users can create, edit and delete passwords from their password vault.
 - Sections of the app are protected from improper use/access with React Router.